Robotic Bottle Depalletizing System

 Statement from Customer

-Craft Brew Alliance (CBA) is an independent, publicly traded craft brewing company that was formed with the merger of leading Pacific Northwest craft brewers – Widmer Brothers Brewing and Redhook Ale Brewery – in 2008.
+Craft Brew Alliance (CBA) is an independent, publicly-traded craft brewing company that was formed with the merger of leading Pacific Northwest craft brewers – Widmer Brothers Brewing and Redhook Ale Brewery – in 2008.
 With an eye toward preserving one-of-a-kind beers and brands by giving them an opportunity to shine and grow, CBA was joined by Kona Brewing Company in 2010.
 When Kurt & Rob Widmer founded Widmer Brothers Brewing in 1984, they didn’t confine their brewing exploration to strict style guidelines.
-To this day, Widmer Brothers continues to create craft beers with a unique and unconventional twist on traditional styles that are award winning and please a wide range of craft beer lovers.
+To this day, Widmer Brothers continue to create craft beers with a unique and unconventional twist on traditional styles that are award winning and please a wide range of craft beer lovers.
 Visit widmerbrothers.com to learn more